Anti-Aliasing.com

 Morphological Antialiasing (MLAA) is a post process filtering similar to FXAA.
 It detects borders in the resulting image and also looks for specific patterns.
 Then it blends pixels in these borders, according to the pattern they belong to and their position within the pattern.
 It should be slower than FSAA.

-Subpixel Morphological Anti-Aliasing (SMAA), is also similar to FXAA.
+Subpixel Morphological Anti-Aliasing (SMAA) is also similar to FXAA.
 It uses edge detection and blurs pixels around harsh edges.
 The main difference is that SMAA relies on taking multiple samples along those edges.
 Developed by Jorge Jimenez, a student from the Universidad de Zaragoza, SMAA combines post-process and spatial anti-aliasing to create an image.
 The images it creates are of higher quality than those produced by FXAA and MLAA.

 Deep learning super sampling (DLSS) is a family of real-time deep learning image enhancement and upscaling technologies developed by Nvidia that are available in a number of video games.
 The goal of these technologies is to allow the majority of the graphics pipeline to run at a lower resolution for increased performance, and then infer a higher resolution image from this that approximates the same level of detail as if the image had been rendered at this higher resolution.
 This allows for higher graphical settings and/or frame rates for a given output resolution, depending on user preference. (from Wikipedia)